Haven-Rau/Pokemon_Catching_Adventure/README.md

 ## Building a Pokedex of Captured Pokémon.

 Once a Pokémon is caught, trainers are given access to their Podex, which catalogs the Pokémon they've caught.
 It includes both the general information of each captured Pokémon along with their IV_stats that were calculated during the encounter.
-Each additionall capture adds to the Pokedex, and each successfuly capture gives access to view their newly updated Pokedex.
+Each additionall capture adds to the Pokedex, and each successful capture gives menu access to view a newly updated Pokedex.

 The pokedex is built by utilizing the trainer_pokemon, pokemon_species, and pokeball tables.
 The trainer_pokemon table contains the unique captured Pokémon and their IV stats, the pokemon_species table includes the generation information related to each Pokémon (name, type, game of origin, etc.), and the pokeball table gives us the Pokéball name used to capture the Pokémon.
 Even though the caught Pokémon of each trainer exists in the trainer_pokeball table, we can use the trainers trainer_id to limit results to their captured Pokémon.